Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts/02_013_scene_3_climactic_confrontation.md

 ## Scene 3: Climactic Confrontation
 *Setting: A public forum where both are presenting their views.*

 **Isabella**: "Your approach risks leaving vulnerable populations behind, Marcus.
 We need to ensure that technology serves everyone, not just the privileged.
-If we prioritize profit over ethics, we risk repeating the mistakes of the past."
+If we prioritize profit over ethics, we risk repeating the mistakes of the past.
+We must advocate for those who have no voice, or we will fail them."

 **Marcus**: "And we need to protect our nation first.
-If we don't act decisively, we risk everything we've built."
+If we don't act decisively, we risk everything we've built.
+But I hear you, Isabella; we must find a way to integrate ethical considerations into our strategies."

 **Isabella**: "But at what cost?
 We can't sacrifice our values for short-term gains.
 We must advocate for those who have no voice."